eclipse-archived/codewind-docs/docs/_documentations/mdt-che-setupregistries.md

     - Credentials: OpenShift user name and access token

 ### Specifying image registries for Codewind
-Three scenarios in Codewind require you to specify which image registry is in use:
+The following scenarios in Codewind require you to specify which image registry is in use:

 - In the following scenario, configure Codewind with an image registry to push the application image to that specific image registry:
     - Run Codewind on a remote Kubernetes cluster, including Che, to develop a Codewind style project.